Loading

 2023-24 (Junior) – #2

-First season with the Lobos… appeared in all 17 matches and started in 15 matches… played 990 minutes… finished with four points on one goal and two assists… recorded a career-high three points in the match against Cal State Fullerton… recorded a career-high five shots in the match against Boise State… nine matches with at least one shot on goal with a season-high two at Nevada… scored the game-winning goal against Cal State Fullerton… averaged 2.1 shots per match… named Mountain West All-Academic.
+First season with the Lobos… appeared in all 17 matches and started in 15 matches… played 990 minutes… finished with four points on one goal and two assists… recorded a career-high three points in the match against Cal State Fullerton… recorded a career-high five shots in the match against Boise State… nine matches with at least one shot on goal with a season-high two at Nevada… scored the game-winning goal against Cal State Fullerton… averaged 2.1 shots per match… named Mountain West All-Academic and MW Scholar-Athlete.

 University of Washington (2019-22)